alexdmoss/mw-monitoring/README.md

 It's a `StatefulSet`, so changes to dashboards are persisted ... *however* when it goes to multiple replicas there is no automatic sync there, so complete dashboards need to be added to the `ConfigMap` by saving their JSON in `./grafana/dashboards/` and re-running the pipeline.

+Multiple replicas are handled through stickiness configured on the `Ingress` - will see how this goes as I'd prefer not to have to [run a database behind Grafana](https://grafana.com/docs/grafana/latest/tutorials/ha_setup/) unless I have to.

 ---

 ### To Do